AppleBreak1/EP45-UD3P-Customac/Clover/README.md

 6. For macOS Big Sur or Monterey installation, Use SMBIOS iMacPro1,1 (Use with AppleMCEReporterDisabler.kext in OFF folder)

 7. Post installation
-    - Use ASPP-Override.kext only in macOS Monterey 12.3 or higher (Not be be used for installation purpose)
+    - Use ASPP-Override.kext only in macOS Monterey 12.3 or higher (Not to be used for installation purpose)
     - Change SMBIOS back to iMac10,1

+Note: This EFI will work upto macOS Monterey.